Drone attack complicates US effort to contain Middle East conflict

 Some Republican lawmakers are calling for direct strikes in Iran.
 Other options include targeting members of Iran’s Islamic Revolutionary Guard Corps’ Qods Force in Iraq, Syria, or Yemen.

 “Whether or not it’s a good idea, Biden will have, at minimum, to take steps along those lines,” says Rajan Menon at the Defense Priorities think tank.
-“Especially because this is an election year and the GOP, and above all Trump, will flay him for being weak.”
+“Especially because this is an election year and the GOP, and above all [former President Donald] Trump, will flay him for being weak.”

-As news emerged that an Iran-backed militant group had killed three U.S. troops and injured at least 34 other Americans at a remote outpost in Jordan with a drone, President Joe Biden vowed to strike back.
+As news emerged that an Iran-backed militant group had killed three U.S. troops and wounded at least 34 other Americans at a remote outpost in Jordan with a drone, President Joe Biden vowed to strike back.

 “We lost three brave souls,” he said Sunday.
 “We shall respond.”